The Bankrate promise

 Pros of getting a credit union mortgage

-This is different from banks, whose sole purpose usually involves generating revenue for investors, says Bob Dorsa, former president of the American Credit Union Mortgage Association in Las Vegas. “(A credit union’s) ‘stockholders,’ per se, are the members, the customers,” Dorsa says.
+- Fewer fees: Credit unions pass savings onto members, resulting in fewer fees.
+This is different from banks, whose sole purpose usually involves generating revenue for investors, says Bob Dorsa, former president of the American Credit Union Mortgage Association in Las Vegas. “(A credit union’s) ‘stockholders,’ per se, are the members, the customers.”

-Potential homebuyers who don’t have a traditional profile, such as an excellent credit history, can benefit from getting a credit union mortgage, Long says: “(Credit unions) are more likely to make lower- and middle-income loans than other originators.”
+- Easier approval: Potential homebuyers who don’t have a traditional profile, such as an excellent credit history, can benefit from getting a credit union home loan, says Long. “(Credit unions) are more likely to make lower- and middle-income loans than other originators.”